Aug 312023

 Exhibition of Mexican textiles and designs by Josefa

 In about 2006, as her health and finances continued to decline, Josefa sold her house and moved into a nursing home.
 When she abandoned her home, she left behind a decorated trunk full of personal photos, documents and design memorabilia.
-The new owner, a Canadian woman, left the trunk in the house for years in homage to Josefa.
-When the house was resold about a year ago, the trunk was removed for safekeeping; a suitable permanent home is now being sought for it.
+The new owner, a Canadian woman, kept the trunk in the house for years in homage to Josefa.
+When the house was eventually resold, she offered me the trunk for safe keeping to prevent it from being destroyed.
+If you can suggest a suitable permanent home for the trunk and contents, where it will be readily accessible to future researchers, please let me know.

 Before it move, hold it,